kirubasankars/kdb3/README.md

  Let's discuss about Incrementally updated Materialistic View

- Views in KDB3, is just another sqlite database.
+ views in kdb3, is just another sqlite database.
 You properbly knows about materialistic view from popular RDBMS databases. kdb3 has incrementally updated materialistic view, since kdb3 has change tracking system. one can build a view just as post speical kind of document called view document as follows.

  Ex: